Bahaa-Hammad/Student-Grievance-System/README.md

 - When updating the status, staff and faculty members should have the ability to add comments or notes to provide additional context or updates regarding the grievance.
 - Clicking on a specific grievance should allow a detailed view, including the grievance's description, status history, and any attached files or references.

+# Sprint Three

+## Sprint Three Prioritized User Stories

+### Students
+#### Students (D): Grievance Notification
+- As a student, I want to receive notifications about any updates or changes related to my grievances to stay informed

+#### Acceptance Criteria
+- When a student submits a grievance, they should automatically be subscribed to receive notifications regarding updates or changes related to their grievance.
+- The notifications should be sent via the email
+- The notification should include clear and concise information about the update or change to the grievance